 Mark holds a bachelor's degree in Marketing from Dallas Baptist University.
 He is also a Microsoft Certified Professional.

 Mark is married to Marcy Buford, a retired United Methodist youth director now providing piano lessons to young children from their home in Flower Mound.
 They have a grown daughter, Kasie Ray, and two grandchildren - Max and Michael.
 Their third grandchild, Noah Cater, was born in 2004 with spina bifida, passed away in December 2017 due to complications resulting from epilepsy.

-Director of Welcoming Ministries
+Welcoming Ministries Coordinator

 Connie makes sure visitors and new members feel welcome and get plugged in to church life and activities.

 She also assists in planning and organizing adult Christian educational opportunities, fellowship activities, mission trips, local mission activities and more.